1975 Panjshir Valley uprising: The uprising

 Infuriated by the arrogance of his communist peers and Russian professors, a physical altercation between Massoud and his Russian professor led Massoud to walk out of the university, and shortly after, Kabul.
 Two days later, Massoud and a number of fellow militant students traveled to Pakistan where, goaded by another trainee of the Pakistani Inter-Services Intelligence (ISI), Gulbuddin Hekmatyar, Massoud agreed to take part in a coup against Daoud with his forces rising up in the Panjshir and Hekmatyar's elsewhere.
 In July 1975, Massoud, with help from the Pakistani intelligence, led the first rebellion of Panjshir residents against the government of Daoud Khan.
 While the uprising in the Panjshir began saw initial success, even taking the military garrison in Rokha, the promised support from Kabul never came and the rebellion was suppressed by the 444th Commando Battalion sending Massoud back into Pakistan (after a day hiding in Jangalak) where he would attend a secret, paramilitary ISI training center in Cherat.
 Dissatisfied, Massoud left the center and returned to Peshawar where he committed himself to personal military studies.
 Massoud read Mao Tse-Tung's writings on the Long March, of Che Guevara's career, the memoirs of General de Gaulle, General Võ Nguyên Giáp, Sun Tzu's Art of War, and an unnamed handbook on counterterrorism by an American general which Massoud called "the most instructive of all".

-As part of the operation, smaller Islamist detachments were sent to the nearby areas of Laghman, Nangarhar and Badakhshan; these were unsuccessful.
+As part of the operation, smaller militant detachments were sent to the nearby areas of Laghman, Nangarhar and Badakhshan; these were unsuccessful.
 Fighters either faced defeat after the Afghan Commando Forces were sent to the three provinces to curb the uprising or were arrested upon arrival, with neither local nor army support.
 The Afghan Republican Army did not have to be called in to suppress any of the uprisings.

-After this failure, a "profound and long-lasting schism" within the Islamist movement began to emerge.
+After this failure, a "profound and long-lasting schism" within the Islamic anti socialist movement began to emerge.
 The Islamic Society split between supporters of the more moderate forces around Massoud and Rabbani, who led the Jamiat-i Islami, and more radical Islamist elements surrounding Hekmatyar, who founded the Hezb-i Islami.
 The conflict reached such a point that Hekmatyar reportedly tried to kill Massoud, then 22 years old.

 The 1975 rebellion, though unsuccessful, made Daoud Khan realize that a friendly Pakistan was in his best interests.
 He started improving relations with Pakistan and made state visits there in 1976 and 1978.
 During the 1978 visit, he agreed to stop supporting anti-Pakistan militants and to expel any remaining militants in Afghanistan.